Universal Bulb/Dimmer Test Tool

 First I tried a very cheap dimmer module from China (1st picture), the sibling of which operates nicely reducing the power (and, most of all, the noise) of my workshop vacuum cleaner; however its output cannot be completely turned down to zero, nothing, nada - which is no problem with the vaccum cleaner, but troublesome with light bulbs.
 So after a first test I replaced it by a dimmer module hardly more expensive (2nd picture) available from Conrad (see link in the 'Supplies' paragraph); this module only needs the addition of a potentiometer; however I recommend installing it on some small heat sink.
 I'm already using this module successfully in my DIY sewing machine 'gas pedal'.
 Its data sheet is attached below in PDF format.
 If, btw, you should be interested in this pedal, please let me know in the comment section at the end, I might provide a future instructable on this subject.

-This doesn't mean, of course, that you cannot use another dimmer module, if it cooperates with LED bulbs.
+This doesn't mean, of course, that you cannot use different dimmer module, provided that it cooperates with LED bulbs.

 The dummy plugs (3rd picture) don't need much explaining - two of them are fitted with wire bridges, the third with three wires and the screw terminal; the pin numbers correspond to the ones in the circuit diagram.
 However, I strongly recommend using DIN plugs with insulating plastic handles in order to reduce the risk of electric shock.
 I linked them mechanically using two lengths of stranded wire soldered to the internal screen (no electrical connection), simply for keeping them together.